Dixie Classic (basketball tournament): Point–shaving scandal

 As early as 1959, there were allegations of point shaving, but there was no evidence found.
-In 1961, an operation that was discovered involving the tournament that could be traced back to gambling in New York City.
+In 1961, an operation was discovered involving the tournament that could be traced back to gambling in New York City.
 On May 14, 1961, University of North Carolina system President William C. Friday was called to an emergency meeting in Chapel Hill, North Carolina with Wake County's district solicitor Lester Chalmers.
-At the meeting, it was disclosed that at least four NC State players and maybe two North Carolina players were involved in fixing the matches, one game which for sure happened at the Dixie Classic.
+At the meeting, it was disclosed that at least four NC State players, and possibly two North Carolina players, were involved in fixing games, including at least one game at the Dixie Classic.
 During the meeting, it was revealed that a gambler had pulled a gun on an NC State player when the fix did not go as planned.
 At the behest of President Friday and chancellors from both NC State and North Carolina, the Dixie Classic was cancelled after twelve years.
 In addition, sanctions were placed on the NC State and North Carolina basketball programs.
 The two teams also had reduced schedules for the 1961–62 seasons where they could play the fourteen conference games, but only two non–conference games instead of the standard nine.
 Other penalties included the prevention of players participating in summer basketball leagues and limiting the number of recruits from outside the Atlantic Coast Conference (ACC) territory to two.
-By 1962, the point shaving scandal could be traced through 50 players at 25 different schools involving at least 54 games.
+By 1962, the point shaving scandal could be traced through 50 players at 25 different schools involving at least 54 games as part of a larger gambling scheme across the NCAA University Division, orchestrated by Jack Molinas and other former college athletes.
 Four Wolfpack players and one Tar Heel were charged with bribery and then granted immunity in the Wake County Superior Court because they testified against the conspirators.
 In Durham County, the same players were tried and convicted, but given suspended sentences.
 Of the eight conspirators who paid players, six pleaded guilty in North Carolina to bribery and conspiracy before serving prison sentences, while two went to trial and were found guilty.